 Sexual Assault Support:

-The Health Center is committed to providing students physical and emotional support following a sexual assault.
+University Health Center is committed to providing students physical and emotional support following a sexual assault.

-During clinic hours, students can be seen by Nurse Practitioners who have been trained to care for survivors of sexual assault.
+During clinic hours, students can be seen by nurse practitioners who have been trained to care for survivors of sexual assault.
 There is no charge for this confidential appointment.